NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Related work

 \section{Related work}

-There has been much work in information retrieval leveraging neural networks in recent years, which we cannot adequately cover in this paper.
-For a comprehensive overview, we refer the reader to the survey by Hambarde and Proença~\cite{ir-survey}.
-In this section we describe methods that minimize the use of expensive neural methods at query inference time which are typically methods of \textit{sparse retrieval}, focusing on those that leverage large language models.
+There has been much work in information retrieval leveraging neural networks, which we cannot adequately cover in this paper.
+For a comprehensive overview, we refer the reader to the survey by~\citealt{ir-survey}.
+Here, we focus on methods that minimize the use of expensive neural methods at query inference time (typically methods of \textit{sparse retrieval}) and on those that leverage LLMs.